dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 There are important applications to the additional information saved besides just source and destination addresses, which we will discuss later.

-When a sampling counter overflows and a Performance Monitoring Interrupt (PMI) is triggered, the LBR logging freezes until software captures the LBR records and resumes collection.
+When a sampling counter overflows and a Performance Monitoring Interrupt (PMI) is triggered, the LBR logging freezes until the software captures the LBR records and resumes collection.

-LBR collection can be limited to a set of specific branch types, for example a user may choose to log only function calls and returns.
-When applying such filter to the code in [@lst:LogBranches], we would only see branches (3) and (4) in the history.
-Users can also filter in/out conditional and unconditional jumps, indirect jumps and calls, system calls, interrupts and others.
-In Linux perf there is a `-j` option that enables/disables recording of various branch types.
+LBR collection can be limited to a set of specific branch types, for example, a user may choose to log only function calls and returns.
+When applying such a filter to the code in [@lst:LogBranches], we would only see branches (3) and (4) in the history.
+Users can also filter in/out conditional and unconditional jumps, indirect jumps and calls, system calls, interrupts, and others.
+In Linux perf, there is a `-j` option that enables/disables the recording of various branch types.

 By default, the LBR array works as a ring buffer that captures control flow transitions.
 However, the depth of the LBR array is limited, which can be a limiting factor when profiling certain applications, in which a transition of the execution flow is accompanied by a large number of leaf function calls.
 These calls to leaf functions, and their returns, are likely to displace the main execution context from the LBRs.
 Consider the example in [@lst:LogBranches] again.
 Say, we want to unwind the call stack from the history in LBR, and so we configured LBR to capture only function calls and returns.
-If the loop runs thousands of iterations and taking into account that the LBR array is only 32 entries deep, there is a very high chance we would only see 16 pairs of entries (3) and (4).
+If the loop runs thousands of iterations, then taking into account that the LBR array is only 32 entries deep, there is a very high chance we would only see 16 pairs of entries (3) and (4).
 In such a scenario, the LBR array is cluttered with leaf function calls which don't help us to unwind the current call stack.

 This is why LBR supports call-stack mode.
-With this mode enabled, the LBR array captures function calls as before, but as return instructions are executed the last captured branch (`call`) record is flushed from the array in a last-in first-out (LIFO) manner.
-Thus, branch information pertaining to completed leaf functions will not be retained, while preserving the call stack information of the main line execution path.
-When configured in this manner, the LBR array emulates a call stack, where `CALL`s are “pushed” and `RET`s “pop” entries off the stack.
-If the depth of the call stack in your application never goes beyond 32 nested frames, LBRs will give you a very accurate information. [@IntelOptimizationManual, Volume 3B, Chapter 19 Last Branch Records]
+With this mode enabled, the LBR array captures function calls as before, but as return instructions are executed the last captured branch (`call`) record is flushed from the array in a last-in-first-out (LIFO) manner.
+Thus, branch records with completed leaf functions will not be retained, while preserving the call stack information of the main line execution path.
+When configured in this manner, the LBR array emulates a call stack, where a `CALL` instruction pushes and a `RET` instruction pops entry from the stack.
+If the depth of the call stack in your application never goes beyond 32 nested frames, LBRs will give you very accurate information. [@IntelOptimizationManual, Volume 3B, Chapter 19 Last Branch Records]

 You can make sure LBRs are enabled on your system with the following command: